CISecurity/CCPA-Docs/docs/Configuration Guide.md

 - PowerShell installed
 	- VMware.VimAutomation.Core module required as cmdlets for managing vSphere are needed
 - PowerCLI 6.5.1+ installed
-- SSH enabled for the duration of the assessment*

 Older versions of powerCLI will receive a warning printed in the assessor-cli.log when older, deprecated versions are encountered.